 Chapter Description Getting Started The "Upgrading from 2.x and 3.x" sections in this chapter have been moved to the Migration Guides appendix.
 Added Deploying using Hazelcast Cloud as a new section.
 Understanding Configuration Added Configuring Declaratively with YAML as a new section along with the YAML mentions in the whole chapter.
 Added content related to newly introduced complete example configurations for Hazelcast Java client and client failover.
 Setting Up Clusters Added Advanced Network Configuration as a new section.
+Added Dynamic Data Structure Configuration and User Customizations as a new section.
+Added NODE_AWARE as a new section.
 Distributed Data Structures Added a filtering example for Ringbuffer to the Reading Batched Items section.
 Added Metadata Policy section as a new section.
 Distributed Query Added Composite Indexes as a new section.
 Added Querying JSON Strings as a new section.
+Added Bitmap Indexes as a new section.
 CP Subsystem Added as a new chapter.

 Storage Added content related to the option for removing Hot Restart data automatically, i.e., auto-remove-stale-data, to the Restart of a Member in Running Cluster section.
+Database CDC Integration using Striim Hot Cache Added as a new section.
 Added content related to sharing the base directory for the Hot Restart feature.
 See the Configuring Hot Restart section.
-Database CDC Integration using Striim Hot Cache Added as a new chapter.

 Hazelcast Clients Added Defining Client Labels as a new section to explain how you can configure and use the client labels.
 Added the Configuring Hazelcast Cloud section to explain how you can connect your Java clients to a cluster deployed on Hazelcast Cloud.
 Management Added Toggle Scripting Support as a new section.
 Added the description for the new HTTP call: http://127.0.0.1:\${PORT}/hazelcast/health/ready.
 It checks if a member is ready to be used.
 Added Using the REST Endpoint Groups as a new section.
+Updated the cluster.sh and healthcheck.sh sections to include the HTTPS support.
 Security Added Handling Permissions When a New Member Joins as a new section.
 Added FIPS 140-2 as a new section to explain the Hazelcast's security configurations in the FIPS mode.
 Performance Added Pipelining as a new section.
 Added Performance Anti Patterns as a new section.
 WAN Added Dynamically Adding WAN Publishers as a new section.
 Added Tuning WAN Replication For Lower Latencies and Higher Throughput as a new section.
 Added description for the publisher-id configuration attribute.

 Network Partitioning Enhanced the Merge Types section by adding the descriptions of all merge types.
-Rolling Member Upgrades pgrades Added Enabling Auto-Upgrading as a new section.
-System Properties Added the descriptions for the following new system properties: hazelcast.cluster.version.auto.upgrade.enabledhazelcast.cluster.version.auto.upgrade.min.cluster.size
+Rolling Member Upgrades Added Enabling Auto-Upgrading as a new section.
+System Properties Added the descriptions for the following new system properties: • hazelcast.cluster.version.auto.upgrade.enabled • hazelcast.cluster.version.auto.upgrade.min.cluster.size • hazelcast.ignoreXxeProtectionFailures